-- LocalEndpointEnabled when a local endpoint (Data-Writer or DataReader) is created - LocalEndpointDeleted when a local endpoint (Data-Writer or DataReader) is deleted - RemoteDataWriterReceived when a remote DataWriter is created - RemoteDataReaderReceived when a remote DataReader is created
+- LocalEndpointEnabled when a local endpoint (DataWriter or DataReader) is created - LocalEndpointDeleted when a local endpoint (DataWriter or DataReader) is deleted - $\bullet\ Remote Data Writer Received$ when a remote Data Writer is created - RemoteDataReaderReceived when a remote DataReader is created name of a local DataReader if it does not exist.
+After updating topic names in the filtering expressions, it sends the discovery objects to other participants to let them know about the newly created local endpoints.

 A discovery object of a created local endpoint is delivered as a parameter value to the LocalEndpointEnabled callback function.
-When the discovery object is for a local DataWriter, the function adds the DataWriter's topic name to the subscription filtering expression (SubFiltering).
+When the discovery object is for a local DataWriter, the function adds the DataWriter's topic name to the subscription filtering expression(SubFiltering).
 The subscription filtering expression is used for finding matching remote DataReaders for local DataWriters.

-Similarly, in the case for finding matching remote DataWriters for local DataReaders, the publication filtering expression (PubFiltering) is used and must be updated with a topic name of a local DataReader if it does not exist.
+Similarly, in the case for finding matching remote DataWriters for local DataReaders, the publication filtering expression (PubFiltering) is used and must be updated with a topic